Table Of Contents

 Redshift has some drawbacks that need to be considered before choosing it as your data warehousing solution.

-• Parallel Uploads.
+• Parallel uploads.
 Redshift does not support all databases for parallel upload.
 Amazon S3, EMR, and DynamoDB are supported by Redshift for parallel uploads using ultra-fast MPP.
 For other sources, separate scripts have to be used to upload data.
 This can be a very slow process.

 • Uniqueness.
 One of the basic tenets of a database is to have unique data and avoid redundancies.
 AWS Redshift does not provide any tool or means to ensure the uniqueness of data.
 If you are migrating overlapping data from different sources to Redshift, there will be redundant data points.